Nic Waal: World War II and Norwegian resistance

+After war

 Waal resumed her professional activities immediately after the war.
 She remained on the staff at Gaustad and also at Ullevål hospital, but also worked in Denmark, United States, Switzerland, and France, with Serge Lebovici.
 She was remembered by Cyrille Koupernik as "that Norwegian madwoman".
 In 1951, she was board certified as a psychiatrist, and in 1953, as one of the first in Norway, within paediatric and adolescent psychiatry.

 Soon after her application to be the chief of staff at the newly formed Institute for Paediatric and Adolescent Psychiatry at Rikshospitalet was turned down (supposedly because her physical presentation was messy) in 1951, she started her own institute, named Nic Waals Institutt; first in her basement in the suburb Husebygrenda and eventually to the "blue house" in Munkedamsveien near Skillebekk.

 Waal remained professionally active as the director of her institute until her death in 1960, also finding time to help juvenile offenders.
 She had two children with Wessel Waal, the psychiatrist Helge Waal (who also became her biographer) and the child psychologist Berit Waal Skaslien.
 She divorced Waal and married Alex Helju in 1951, who died in a boating accident in 1954.